 Lüneburg Heath has extensive areas of heathland, which once covered most of north Germany, but has now almost completely disappeared.
 The heaths were formed after the Neolithic period by overgrazing of the forests on the poor sandy soils of northern Europe.
 This makes Lüneburg Heath a historic cultural landscape, which has been inadvertently created by man.
 Today the remaining areas of the heath are kept clear through grazing by a North German breed of moorland sheep called the Heidschnucke.
 Without them, the area would get quickly overgrown with trees and shrubs and the heath would disappear within a decade.

-Where to Stay: There are many hotels, guesthouses, and holiday cottages available around Lüneburger Heide.
+There are many hotels, guesthouses, and holiday cottages available around Lüneburger Heide.
 We stayed at a farmhouse near Walsrode village and it was a wonderful experience.

 The farmhouse where we stayed.

-What to Do: There are plenty of things to do in and around Lüneburger Heide, apart from enjoying the mass blooming of heather flowers.
+There are plenty of things to do in and around Lüneburger Heide, apart from enjoying the mass blooming of heather flowers.

-• The nature lovers can explore the mystical landscape of bogs and marshlands of the Pietzmoor near Schneverdingen.
+• Nature lovers can explore the mystical landscape of the bogs and marshlands of the Pietzmoor near Schneverdingen.
 Since it is connected with Osterheide meadows via numerous cycling tracks and hiking trails, both of them can be combined for a day out in nature.
 The whole area is protected due to the important flora and fauna which are found there and in spring, you can watch the breathtaking mass blooming of the white flowers of “Wollgrasblüte”.
 In August and September, the pink heather dominates the landscape.

 • The vast area of 250 hectares of Schweimker Moor is a bird conservation area.
 It is also one of Germany’s most important crane-breeding grounds.
 The best time to visit is in March and April when the cranes mate.
 You may be lucky enough to observe their courtship dance and spot the other local species of curlew, hobby, and the European whinchat.

 • The common heather or the Calluna vulgaris of Lüneburger Heide is commonly referred to as Erica.
-It is a low growing perennial shrub with purple flowers which can survive up to 40 years on the sandy ground.
+It is a low-growing perennial shrub with purple flowers which can survive up to 40 years on the sandy ground.
 The easiest way to check out the actual blooming time is to follow this site.

 • The heath gardens “Heidegarten” in Höpen, Schneverdingen is a park where more than 150 different kinds of heath plants are displayed.
 It is a free attraction open throughout the year.

 • You can buy the special and extremely delicious local honey.
 The traditional Lüneburg basket beehives are made of plaited straw baskets, using heathland flowers.
-The baskets are regularly moved to feeding areas which are rich in nectar to make the bees produce the much sought after heath honey.
+The baskets are regularly moved to feeding areas which are rich in nectar to make the bees produce the much sought-after heath honey.

 • On a rainy day or when traveling with kids, don’t miss the Crazy House, where everything is upside down in Bispingen.